Generalized Fock space and fractional derivatives with Applications to Uniqueness of Sampling and Interpolation Sets: Preliminaries

-The examples above are examples of fractional derivatives, including Caputo and Riemann-Liouville derivatives, the latter being obtained by considering the GL-derivative as an operator acting on the ground state $z^{1-\delta}$.
+Those are a few examples of fractional GL-class of derivatives.
+This class also includes the Caputo and Riemann-Liouville derivatives, the latter being obtained by considering the GL derivative as an operator acting on the ground state $z^{1-\delta}$.
 But the class of GL derivatives is much broader.
-Let us now consider an example of a G-L derivative whose connection with G-L derivatives may not be so well-known.
+We present now an example of a derivative whose connection with GL derivatives may not be so well-known.